mascott82/tweeter/README.md

-# Tweeter Project
+# Tweeter Project - Responsive Web Design

 ## Overview
-Tweeter is a single-page Twitter clone developed as a front-end (client-side) project.

-The application is built using HTML, CSS, JS, jQuery, and AJAX to create a simplified yet functional social media experience.
-The goal of the project is to implement a responsive and visually appealing user interface, focusing on the client-side functionalities.
+Tweeter is not just a Twitter clone; it's a responsive web application that seamlessly adapts to various screen sizes, ensuring an optimal user experience across devices.
+Built with HTML, CSS (utilizing SASS for styling), JS, jQuery, and AJAX, Tweeter maintains its functionality while providing a visually pleasing and accessible design on both desktop and mobile platforms.

 ## Features